hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

 ## Number Range Detector

-This detector module will help to detect minimum and maximum number values from text containing range values.
-For example - "200 to 300" (minimum=200 and maximum=300),  "more than 2000" (mininum=2000, maximum=Not define)
+This detector module detects minimum and maximum number values from text containing range values.
+For example - "200 to 300" (minimum=200 and maximum=300),  "more than 2000" (mininum=2000, maximum=None)

- We are currently providing number detection supports in 6 languages, which are
+ We are currently providing number detection supports in 2 languages, which are

 - English
 - Hindi